Settling the Score with Mr. Zoldan

 I felt dead.

 Zoldan just looked at me.
-His mouth twisted, anger? not yet, something worse.
+His mouth twisted, anger?
+Not yet, something worse.
 Hurt.
 Deep, bewildered hurt.
 Like a child asking a question no one can answer.

-Then something in me broke.
+Something in me broke.
 I bent over the page and sobbed.

 And Zoldan, good God, he didn’t deserve it.